Fashion Design Schools in Boston, Massachusetts

 The purpose of the following resource is to introduce you to the program options at two Boston fashion design schools, which include one private and one public college.
 In addition to the program summaries, you'll find a comparison table with key school facts and information about an additional school option.

-- Also located right in Boston, approximately three miles from the downtown, the Massachusetts College of Art and Design offers a bachelor's degree program for aspiring fashion designers.
+- Located right in Boston, approximately three miles from downtown, the Massachusetts College of Art and Design offers a certificate and bachelor's degree program for aspiring fashion designers.
 The college has been host to fashion design exhibitions from designers like Zandra Rhodes and holds annual student-designed fashion shows.

 Find schools that offer these popular programs

 - Graphic Design

 - Illustration and Drawing

 The following table will provide you with a sneak peek at our two featured schools.
 Start reading to find information about enrollment, tuition, admissions and graduation rates.